pioneers/axiom/README.md

 <a href="https://www.virtualbox.org/wiki/Downloads">website</a>
 and install the correct version for your operating system (the newest version is fine).

-Note: You'll need to install Virtualbox *and* the extension pack.

 You'll also need to have vagrant installed on your machine.
 This also should be relatively simple.
 Either install it using your favorite package manager, or make your way down to http://www.vagrantup.com/downloads and download/run the correct installer for your OS.